fvm-project/fvm/README.md

 1. Custom ops (like `fact` above) are inlined and called at runtime
 2. No recursion limit - try running the factorial program for large values
 3. Code is data is code - anonymous ops can be stored and called
-4. Hot loops are traced and inlined at runtime [WIP]
+4. Hot loops are traced and inlined at runtime
 5. Designed to be easily parsable and an easy compilation target
 6. Does not require a GC as all data is used on the stack